Skip to main content

 • forget about difficult feelings or hide them

-You might feel that your mood changes in a positive way when you drink.
+You may feel that your mood improves when you drink.
 Because of this, you might want to drink regularly.

-Having an instant way to change how you feel can become a powerful attachment.
+Having an instant way to change how you feel can be powerful.

 Chasing the positive feeling